Skip to main content

 MRI brain scans and strength tests were done at the start, after 1 year, and again after 2 years.
 The MRI team and data analysts did not know which group each person was in.

-After one year, people in the heavy resistance group showed stronger connections in the prefrontal cortex, the area behind your forehead that helps with planning and decision-making.
+After 1 year, people in the heavy resistance group showed stronger connections in the prefrontal cortex, the area behind your forehead that helps with planning and decision-making.

 “We were struck by how consistent the brain age reductions were across the training groups,” says the research team.

-These changes did not just show up in one small network, like the motor or default mode network.
-Instead, they appeared across the whole brain, suggesting a more global effect of training.
+These changes did not show up in just one small network, like the motor or default mode network.
+Instead, they appeared across the whole brain, which suggests a more global effect of training.

-The control group, who did not start a training plan, did not see the same brain age benefits.
-Their brain aging followed the expected path for their chronological age.
+The control group, which did not start a training plan, did not see the same brain age benefits.
+Their brain aging followed the expected path for their age.

-This study focused on adults in their 60s, but the idea matters for you even if you’re in your 30s or 40s.
-Brain aging starts long before you feel it in your memory or focus.
+This study focused on adults in their 60s, but the idea matters even if you are in your 30s or 40s.
+Brain aging starts long before you notice it in your memory or focus.

 “Lifestyle habits across adulthood shape the trajectory of brain ageing,” says the study group.

-The big message: resistance training is not just about looking toned or keeping your knees strong.
+The big message is simple: resistance training is not just about looking toned or keeping your knees strong.
 It may also help your brain stay biologically younger, especially if you train regularly over time.

-Cardio still matters, but this work fills a gap.
+Cardio still matters, but this work fills an important gap.
 Most past research has focused on walking and aerobic exercise.
 This trial shows that lifting weights also deserves a place in a long-term brain health plan.

 You do not need to copy a research lab program exactly to help your brain.
 But you can borrow the main ideas and fit them into your life.